Alloy Artifacts |

 In 1985 S-K was purchased by FACOM, a French conglomerate, and operated as a division of that company for a number of years.

-Most recently, in May of 2005 S-K was purchased by its management and once again operates independently as the S-K Hand Tools Corporation.
+More recently, in May of 2005 S-K was purchased by its management and once again operated independently as the S-K Hand Tools Corporation.

 In 1933 Sherman-Klove filed a trademark application for a logo showing "S-K Tools" inside a diamond shape, the design used as a decal or metal plate on their socket sets.
 The filing listed the first use as December of 1932, and the trademark was issued as #318,718 on October 30, 1934.